 SAFe describes four activities of Continuous Deployment, as illustrated in Figure 2.

-Seven practices contribute to the ability to deploy:
+Several practices contribute to the ability to deploy:

 - Feature toggles – a technique to facilitate dark launches by implementing toggles in the code, which enables switching between old and new functionality

 - Deployment automation – the ability to deploy a tested solution automatically from check-in to production

 - Selective deployment – the ability to deploy to specific production environments and not others based on criteria such as geography, market segment, and more

 - Self-service deployment – when automated deployment is partially implemented, self-service allows a single command to move solutions from staging to production